SReject/JSON-For-Mirc/README.md

 Donate:
 ======
-> If you appreciate the work done, consider donating via paypal: froggiedafrog@aim.com
+> If you appreciate the work done, consider donating via paypal @ [StreamJar](https://streamjar.tv/tip/SReject)

 About: